KimHoem/testGit/README.md

 ## This fix
 This feature that i'm typing now has been requested from a user (me) through the issues section.
 There is now a second thing that i'm trying to say, but i'm just not able to do so.
+This is the third line of the random braindump that has occured at the end of this file.
+It has to bee pretty random for something like this to occyr, amirite? :)